amussell/cozmo-speaks/README.md

 **Possible Issues:**
 - There are paths for the model at the bottom of the script that may need to be adjusted for your directory layout.
-- The pickled model may not exist or the path may be incorrect.
+- The pickled model may not exist or the path to it may be incorrect.